TsilidisV/Reality/README.md

 Reality is an image explorer with a tagging system.
 Organise your images with tags for a better navigation experience.

-## Download
+# Download
 Get the app from my [releases page](https://github.com/blueRoseXIV/Reality/releases).
 (Download the .jar file.
-You'll need to install java if you haven't already.)
+You'll need to install JAVA if you haven't already.)

 # Manual
 * Use "Add Directories..." in the File Menu to add folders to Reality's database.